risd/dev-setup/create-webhook-site.md

 **If a repo doens't exist**

-Start by creating a repo on GitHub under the *Media Account*
+Start by creating a repo on GitHub under the *Media Account* Initialize the repo with a `README` through the Github prompt.

 **Else, if a repo is already created**